Azure/actions-workflow-samples/AppService/Nodejs_lab.md

     >For workflow syntax for GitHub Actions see [here](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions)

 - **Deploy to Azure web app**: Change the `app-name` to the name of your web app.
-We are using [GitHub Action tp deploy Azure Web App ](https://github.com/Azure/webapps-deploy)to deploy to your Azure Web app with the publish profile stored in GitHub secrets which you created previously.
+We are using [GitHub Action to deploy Azure Web App ](https://github.com/Azure/webapps-deploy)to deploy to your Azure Web app with the publish profile stored in GitHub secrets which you created previously.

 ```yaml
  - name: 'Deploy to Azure WebApp'